DINING OWL AWARD: 2nd – for standout dishes

 Team: Pascal Barbot (Head Chef), Christophe Rohat (maitre d’), Alexandre Jean (Head Sommelier)

-Rating in the Michelin Guide: 3 stars – then and now
+Rating in the Michelin Guide: 2 stars (used to have 3)

 What to wear: Men – shirt and jacket and nice trousers and shoes; women – a smart dress and/or smart trousers and a top